Jackie Joyner-Kersee: 1991 World Championships

 During the long jump event at the 1991 World Championships, having already won with a 7.32 m jump, Joyner-Kersee slipped on the take-off board and careened headfirst into the pit.
 She strained a hamstring and subsequently pulled out of the heptathlon during the 200 m at the end of the first day.

 1992 Summer Olympics

 In the 1992 Summer Olympics in Barcelona, Spain, Joyner-Kersee earned her second Olympic gold medal in the heptathlon.
 She also won the bronze medal in the long jump which was won by her friend Heike Drechsler of Germany.

 1996 Summer Olympics

 At the Olympic Trials, Joyner-Kersee sustained an injury to her right hamstring.
 When the 1996 Summer Olympics in Atlanta began, Joyner-Kersee was not fully recovered by the time the heptathlon started.
 After running the first event, the 100 m hurdles, she withdrew due to pain.
 She was able to recover to compete in the long jump; her final jump of 7.00 m was vaulted into the bronze medal position.
-The TV never showed a replay of Joyner-Kersee's final long jump attempt neither of the last step, raising serious doubts about its validity, particularly by runner-up Niki Xanthou.